pathogenwatch-oss/kleborate/README.md

 ## Building

 Support is provided for running Kleborate in 3 different modes:
-1. kpsc - K. pnuemoniae species complex
+1. kpsc: _K. pnuemoniae_ species complex.
-2. kosc - K. ocytoca species complex
+2. kosc: _K. ocytoca_ species complex.
-3. other - The species module only.
+3. other: The species module only.
 Intended for Klebsiella species validation.

 ### Building all the images
 ```